Skip to main content

 tip

-Try out blackboard introspection to see your result
+Try out blackboard introspection to see your result!

 Adding Multiple Behavior Plugins in a Single Package